Albertosaurus Facts

 One of the features that made him special with respect to the other Tyrannosaurids were his teeth, which were over 70 and were large.
 Making comparisons with the rest of the branches of this type of animals, it is quite “strange,” because all the others had a lower number and their size too.
 The bite pressure of the Albertosaurus was intense.
 It had a power of up to 3413 Newtons.
 Albertosaurus’ lower jaw had between 14 and 16 teeth, while the upper one had between 17 and 19.
 This dinosaur had replacement teeth that developed beneath each tooth!

-Also Check Out → Velociraptor Facts
+Also Check Out → Large Meat-Eater Dinosaurs

 Albertosaurus’ muscular legs enabled it to run very fast.
 It has been observed that the 6 tons in weight T. rex, which was 20 feet tall could only cover 20 mph, and if it did have a fall, it would have been fatal.
 The smaller Albertosaurus’ smaller body mass would make a similar impact much less powerful.
 This dinosaur may have been able to recover a fall and being smaller, it must have been a fast runner.